Which of the following is classified as an account receivable? | Study Prep in Pearson+

 1

-Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
-It is recorded as an asset on the balance sheet because it represents money that will be collected in the future.
+Step 1: Understand the concept of accounts receivable.
+Accounts receivable refers to amounts owed to a business by its customers for goods or services provided on credit.
+It represents a current asset on the balance sheet.

-Analyze each option provided in the problem: Determine whether each item fits the definition of accounts receivable.
-For example, interest receivable from investments is not related to goods or services sold on credit, so it does not qualify as accounts receivable.
+Step 2: Analyze each option provided in the problem.
+Determine whether each item fits the definition of accounts receivable, which is specifically tied to credit sales of goods or services.

-Evaluate loans made to employees: Loans to employees are considered a separate category of receivables, often classified as 'other receivables,' and are not directly tied to the sale of goods or services on credit.
+Step 3: Evaluate 'Interest receivable from investments.'
+This represents interest income earned but not yet received, which is not related to credit sales of goods or services.
+Therefore, it is not classified as accounts receivable.

-Assess amounts owed by customers for goods sold on credit: This fits the definition of accounts receivable because it represents money owed by customers for goods or services provided on credit.
+Step 4: Evaluate 'A signed note from a customer promising to pay in 90 days.'
+This is classified as a note receivable, not accounts receivable, because it involves a formal written promise to pay, rather than amounts owed for goods or services sold on credit.

-Review notes receivable from a supplier: Notes receivable are formal written promises to pay a certain amount, often including interest, and are typically classified separately from accounts receivable.
-They are not directly tied to the sale of goods or services on credit.
+Step 5: Evaluate 'Amounts owed by customers for goods sold on credit.'
+This fits the definition of accounts receivable because it represents amounts owed by customers for goods or services provided on credit.
+Advances to employees for business expenses are not accounts receivable, as they are not related to credit sales.

 Watch next